jkedra/jkedra.github.io/_drafts/btrfs-mv.md

 ## Safety Backup

-The BTRFS send/receive commands work only on readonly snaphots.
+The BTRFS send/receive commands work on readonly snaphots only.
 So I had to create the snapshots first:

     btrfs subvolume snapshot -r / /root_ro